-Elements employ staff whom possess the highest restoration industry recognised Mould Remediation Certification.
-The Certified Mold Professional (CMP) is trained to relate the inter - relatedness of building systems and the predominance of situations where indoor environmental quality is impacted by multiple problems or contaminants.
+Elements employ staff who possess the highest restoration industry recognised Mould Remediation Certification and are trained to relate the interrelatedness of building systems and the predominance of situations where indoor environmental quality is impacted by multiple problems or contaminants.
 They are trained to identify what is impacting the interior of a building and which remediation approaches are most appropriate for improving the indoor environment.
-CMP's are trained to recognize a consensus Body of Knowledge which comes from varying private and governmental sources, and represents Best Industry Practice.
+Certified Mould Professionals are trained to recognize a consensus Body of Knowledge which comes from varying private and governmental sources, and represents Best Industry Practice.

 Why is it that it's only been the last few years that mould in our indoor environment has become an issue?
 It only seems that way.
 A heightened awareness of mould via the internet and social media, energy conservation measures in buildings, fast track construction methods and changes in building materials have all led to a rise in information and the awareness of mould growth in our buildings and it's impact on our health.